pydio/pydio-doc-admin-guide/5_access_controls/5_security_policies.md

 Ladon comes with a few built-in conditions that are well explained in their [main README page](https://github.com/ory/ladon#conditions).

-For instance one of the simplest condidion is the `StringMatchCondition` that simply returns `true` if the passed string matches a given pattern.
+For instance one of the simplest condition is the `StringMatchCondition` that simply returns `true` if the passed string matches a given pattern.
 For instance:

 ```json
 {